KubeRocketCI/docs/versioned_docs/version-3.15/operator-guide/upgrade/upgrade-krci-3.15.md

 ## Step 17.
 (Informational) Breaking Changes and Deprecations

-- `edp-tekton`'s least-privilege ServiceAccount/RBAC and GitHub trigger-ACL defaults change what custom pipelines and external contributors can do — see [Step 2](#step-2-required-review-tekton-pipeline-security-hardening-defaults-edp-tekton).
+- `edp-tekton`'s least-privilege ServiceAccount/RBAC and GitHub trigger-ACL defaults change what custom pipelines and external contributors can do — see [Step 2](#step-2-required-review-tekton-pipeline-security-hardening-defaults-edp-tekton) and [Align Custom Tekton Pipelines with 3.15](./migrate-custom-tekton-pipelines-3.15.md).
 - SSH host key verification in `edp-codebase-operator` is now mandatory and cannot be disabled — see [Step 3](#step-3-required-pin-ssh-host-keys-for-self-hosted-gitservers-edp-codebase-operator).
 - TLS certificate verification for `edp-codebase-operator`'s integration secret connection checks is now mandatory and cannot be disabled — integrations behind a self-signed or private-CA certificate report `connected: false` until their CA is mounted via `caCerts` — see [Step 4](#step-4-required-if-applicable-verify-tls-trust-for-integration-secret-connections-edp-codebase-operator).
 - `krci-portal`'s pod and container security contexts now default to non-root, unconditionally — see [Step 5](#step-5-recommended-review-krci-portal-persistence-and-non-root-security-defaults).